godotengine/godot-docs/classes/class_refcounted.rst

 In the vast majority of use cases, instantiating and using **RefCounted**-derived types is all you need to do.
 The methods provided in this class are only for advanced users, and can cause issues if misused.

 \ **Note:** In C#, reference-counted objects will not be freed instantly after they are no longer in use.
 Instead, garbage collection will run periodically and will free reference-counted objects that are no longer in use.
-This means that unused ones will linger on for a while before being removed.
+This means that unused ones will remain in memory for a while before being removed.

 .. rst-class:: classref-introduction-group